-An error will be signaled if the library is unable to be loaded.
+find-foreign-library -- Finds a foreign library file.

+find-foreign-library
-find-foreign-library - Finds a foreign library file.
-Function find-foreign-library names directories & drive-letters types => path names A string or list of strings containing the base name of the library file.

-directories A string or list of strings containing the directory the library file.

-drive-letters A string or list of strings containing the drive letters for the library file.

-types A string or list of strings containing the file type of the library file.
+find-foreign-library names directories & drive-letters types => path names A string or list of strings containing the base name of the library file. directories A string or list of strings containing the directory the library file. drive-letters A string or list of strings containing the drive letters for the library file. types A string or list of strings containing the file type of the library file.
 Default is NIL.

-If NIL, will use a default type based on the currently running implementation.

-path A path containing the path found, or NIL if the library file was not found.
+If NIL, will use a default type based on the currently running implementation. path A path containing the path found, or NIL if the library file was not found.